 Tell me again where we can find your stuff?

 I run two Facebook groups, Mia’s Bayeux tapestry story, where you can follow my project:

 If you check out the information section of the tapestry group above, there are several links to video clips and online articles about the project, such as these ones:

 In Mia’s sewing & embroidery, I showcase Viking age garments and other items I have made.
 I take orders, if anyone is interested of a 100% hand stitched piece.

 And where can we find you?

+Also, thanks to you for reading.
+If you’re interested in any of the other interviews I’ve done, you can find them all here: http://robhowell.org/blog/?cat=326.
 If you are a creator, especially an independent creator, and you want to be spotlighted in a future interview, email me at firstname.lastname@example.org.

-Also, if you want to join my mailing list, where I’ll announce every interview, as well as what’s going on in my life, go to www.robhowell.org and fill out the form (Name and Email Address) or drop me an email and I’ll add you.
+Finally, if you want to join my mailing list, where I’ll announce every interview, as well as what’s going on in my life, go to www.robhowell.org and fill out the form (Name and Email Address) or drop me an email and I’ll add you.

 - Website: www.robhowell.org

 - Facebook Author Page: https://www.facebook.com/robho